 Infants with FCMD are “floppy” at birth and usually have problems sucking and swallowing.
 They have a weak cry and there is a loss of muscle tone as well as weakness of the muscles.
 The joints in the knees and elbows may be in a fixed position (contractures) and reflexes of the tendons are poor.

-Mental retardation is characteristic of this form of muscular dystrophy.
+Intellectual disability is characteristic of this form of muscular dystrophy.
 Also, some affected infants and children have seizures.
-A sunken chest, and a severe form of grand mal seizures called status epilepticus has been found in a few individuals with FCMD.
+A sunken chest and a severe form of grand mal seizures called status epilepticus has been found in a few individuals with FCMD.

 The diagnosis depends on a thorough physical examination and medical history.
-In addition, the physician will look for information to assist in the diagnosis from several tests such as blood tests to detect abnormally high levels of a particular enzyme (creatine kinase) released form the cells of damaged muscles, and blood fukutin gene mutations, electromyographic studies to determine the area of muscle that is damaged, and muscle biopsy to distinguish muscular dystrophy from other neuromuscular disorders.
+In addition, the physician will look for information to assist in the diagnosis from several tests such as blood tests to detect abnormally high levels of a particular enzyme (creatine kinase) released form the cells of damaged muscles, genetic testing for fukutin gene variants, electromyographic studies to determine the area of muscle that is damaged and muscle biopsy to distinguish muscular dystrophy from other neuromuscular disorders.

 Patients with Fukuyama congenital muscular dystrophy may benefit from physical therapy to help prevent joints from becoming fixed.

-For patients who have seizures, anti-convulsant drugs such as phenytoin, valproic acid, phenobarbitol, clonazepam, ethusuximide, primidone, corticotropin, and corticosteroid drugs may help prevent and control seizures.
+For patients who have seizures, anti-seizure medications such as phenytoin, valproic acid, phenobarbitol, clonazepam, ethusuximide, primidone, corticotropin and corticosteroid drugs may help prevent and control seizures.